-thiswill be subject to further assessment at the master planning stage.
+this will be subject to further assessment at the master planning stage.

 - The sandstone wall on the Rainhill Road frontage should be reclaimed and rebuilt once the access road is constructed. - The developer should liaise with the Lead Local Flood Authority in the design of a suitable and ecologically friendly flood management solution for the onsite open watercourse.
-The development should incorporate measures to "slow the flow" to reduce the risk of flooding downstream and enhance biodiversity. - Any other measures needed to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health and other services in the surrounding area.
+The development should incorporate measures to "slow the flow" to reduce the risk of flooding downstream and enhance biodiversity. - Any other measures needed to secure suitable access to and through the site by walking, cycling, public transport and other sustainable modes, which should also link to areas of employment, education, health, and other services in the surrounding area.

-LPSD Ref: (former Vulcan works) and West of West Coast mainline, Newton-le-Willows Ward: Newton Notiona al Capacity: 256 355 units Designation: Safeguard
+LPSD Ref: (former Vul East of Newlands Grange can works) and West of West line, Newton-le-Willows Ward: Newton Notiona l Capacity: 256 355 units Designation: Safeguard